 \paragraph{Dislocation structures.} Dislocations are defects in the atomic lattice of metals.
-We refer to \cite{HirthLothe82,HullBacon11} for textbook descriptions of dislocations.
-Under mechanical loading, dislocations can move through the lattice.
+The textbooks \cite{HirthLothe82,HullBacon11} treat dislocations as the main topic.
+Here, we provide a brief description.
+Under mechanical loading, dislocations can move through the atomic lattice.
 If they do so in large quantities, then the metal deforms plastically.
 A long-standing open question is to understand precisely how plasticity on a macroscopic scale arises from the microscopic dynamics of dislocations.
-Under certain modeling assumptions and idealistic geometrical assumptions, the dynamics of dislocations can be described in a one-dimensional setting by \eqref{Pn:vMPP}, where $x_i$ is the position of a single dislocation and $b_i$ is its orientation.
+Under idealistic modeling assumptions, dislocation dynamics can be described in a one-dimensional setting by \eqref{Pn:vMPP}, where $x_i$ is the position of a single dislocation and $b_i$ is its orientation.
 The limit passage $n \to \infty$ describes the connection between the micro- and macroscopic scale.
 Hence, the results in \cite{VanMeursPeletierPozar22} have contributed to the understanding of plasticity.

-By enriching the geometrical assumptions on the dislocation configuration, the points $x_i$ may also represent dislocation \textit{structures} such as dipoles (see \cite{HallChapmanOckendon10,ChapmanXiangZhu15}) or dislocation walls (i.e.\ vertically periodic arrays of dislocations; see \cite{RoyPeerlingsGeersKasyanyuk08,GeersPeerlingsPeletierScardia13,VanMeursMuntean14,vanMeurs18}).
-Both settings do not fit to the setting \eqref{Pn:vMPP} in \cite{VanMeursPeletierPozar22}, but they are covered by our generalized setting in \eqref{Pn}: in the case of dipoles, $V(x) = 1/x^2$, and in the case of dislocation walls,
+Other than single dislocations, the points $x_i$ may also represent dislocation \textit{structures} such as dipoles (see \cite{HallChapmanOckendon10,ChapmanXiangZhu15}) or dislocation walls (i.e.\ vertically periodic arrays of dislocations; see \cite{RoyPeerlingsGeersKasyanyuk08,GeersPeerlingsPeletierScardia13,VanMeursMuntean14,vanMeurs18}).
+Both settings require the generalization of \eqref{Pn:vMPP} to \eqref{Pn}: in the case of dipoles, $V(x) = 1/x^2$, and in the case of dislocation walls,

 which has a logarithmic singularity at $0$ and exponentially decaying tails.
 In the literature to date on these dislocation structures the setting is restricted to avoid collisions.
 The results in the present paper lift these restrictions, which contributes towards understanding plasticity.